Standards of Academic Progress for Financial Aid Recipients

-In order to receive financial aid at Richland, a student's total academic record, including transfer work, must be evaluated.
-While remedial hours are not counted in the College cumulative grade point average calculation, they will be reviewed for GPA and successful completion for financial aid purposes.
+In order to receive financial aid at Richland, a student’s total academic record, including transfer work, dual credit classes, and classes for which aid was not received, must be evaluated.
+While developmental class hours are not counted in the College cumulative grade point average calculation, they will be reviewed for semester GPA and successful completion for financial aid purposes.

 Progress will be checked at the end of each semester.
-Students who are on warning or suspension will be notified.
+Students who are on Warning or Suspension will be notified by Richland email.

-The following semester and cumulative grade point averages must be maintained:
+The following cumulative grade point average must be maintained:

 |Cumulative Hours Attempted||GPA Required|